 Use photos of artifacts, historical figures, and newspaper clippings to add social context to your story.
 You're not writing a picture-less novel.
 You're writing a family history.

-Video: Choose the Best Photos for Your Family History Book
+Watch the replay of Choosing the Best Photos for Your Family History Book.

 You can create a great photo autobiography or family history book by knowing which photos will enhance your story rather than detract from it.
 Choose well.